-Why do the remedies have a use-by date now?
+Why do bottles of Bach flowers have a date on them?
 Should they be discarded after this date?

-By law the stock bottles have to carry a use-by date.
-The five year period relates to the shelf life of brandy stored in a rubber-topped bottle.
+By law stock bottles have to carry a “use-by” or “best before” date.
+The length of time is set by the maker, and relates to the shelf life of brandy stored in a rubber-topped bottle.

-The remedies themselves will keep their properties indefinitely (although the brandy may begin to taste a little strange after the five year period).
+The remedies themselves will keep their properties indefinitely (although the brandy may begin to taste a little strange after the date on the bottle).